ams0/ams0/blog/dev.to/posts/stateless-monitoring-with-aks-thanos-prometheus-grafana/stateless-monitoring-with-aks-thanos-prometheus-grafana.md

 ---
-title: Stateless, Secretless OSS Monitoring in Azure Kubernetes Service with Thanos, Prometheus and Azure Managed Grafana
+title: Stateless, Secretless Multi-cluster Monitoring in Azure Kubernetes Service with Thanos, Prometheus and Azure Managed Grafana
 published: false
 description: A simple test article
 tags: 'thanos, azure, prometheus, grafana, aks'
 cover_image: ./assets/cat.jpg
 canonical_url: null
 ---

-Some random text with a [link](https://code.visualstudio.com).

 ## Stateless, Secretless OSS Monitoring in Azure Kubernetes Service with Thanos, Prometheus and Azure Managed Grafana

 ### Introduction

-Observability is
+Observability is paramount to every distributed system and it's becoming increasingly complicated in a cloud native world where we might deploy multiple ephemeral clusters and we want to keep their metrics beyond their lifecycle span.

 ### Prerequisites